-One designated person can visit on the ward.
+Two people can visit on the ward.
 Birth partner can stay with the woman overnight if she is in single room accommodation.

 If a woman is in bay (shared) accommodation, then any visitor needs to organise their visiting time via the midwife in charge of the ward.
 We will aim to transfer the woman to home or to single room accommodation as their condition allows.

 Both parents only, any babies staying longer than 7 days, siblings may visit by an arranged appointment.

 Both parents/carers may visit, siblings may visit by an arranged appointment.
 Please discuss visiting arrangements with the nurse in charge.

 One person may accompany a woman to EPC appointments and scans.
 Two people can visit if an inpatient.
 Please arrange with the nurse in charge.